Our Facilities & Homes

 This home was established to honor Emily LaGree, a volunteer and group leader at Healing House who passed away in 2018.
 It is a home for women who are more advanced in recovery.

-Erin’s House (coming in 2024)
+Erin’s House (est. 2024)

-Joye House (coming in 2024)
+Joye House (2024)